CarawaysClass/carawaysclass.github.io/itse1302/itse1302-summer-syllabus.md

 ...or by appointment

 ## Course Description
-This course serves as an introduction to computer programming.
-It includes design, development, testing, implementation and documentation.
+This course is designed to equip you, the student, with the primary critical thinking and fundamental programming skills necessary to solve fairly complex problems.
+You should develop skills that incorporate the fundamental ideas of structured programming in your problem solving approach.
+This course will serve as the foundation for understanding how to program.

+Generally (and per the course catalog), this course will introduce you to concepts and tools used in designing, developing, testing, implementing, and documenting computer programs.

 ## Syllabus Fast Facts
 * Our <a href="https://slack.com" target="_blank">slack.com</a> class team site is the best way to reach your instructor.
 Be sure to register for access as soon as you receive the invitation email from me.
-* Check the slack site for our weekly Learning Activities and Assignments.
+* Check the Brightspace calendar and content module *each week* for scheduled Learning Activities and Assignments.
+* Our <a href="https://slack.com" target="_blank">slack.com</a> class team site is the best way to reach your instructor.
+Be sure to register for access as soon as you receive the invitation email from me.
-* For emails received between _Monday and Friday noon_, I will reply by 5pm, the following day.
+* For messages received between _Monday and Friday noon_, I will make every effort to reply by 5pm, the following day.
-* For emails received between _Friday noon and Sunday or on holidays_, I will reply by 5pm, the following Monday.
+* For messages received between _Friday noon and Sunday or on holidays_, I will reply by 5pm, the following Monday.
 * Call OTS (<a href="tel:832-813-6600">832-813-6600</a>) for technical issues with your student email or D2L.
-* Call the McGraw-Hill support line (<a href="tel:800-331-5094">800-331-5094</a>) for issues with **SIMnet**.
-Be sure to get a case number when you contact them.
-**SIMnet** is the on-line service that you will use to complete a majority of the assignments of our class.
 * Work is to be submitted by the Due Date.  **Late work may be declined or subject to penalty**.
 * Technical issues with your personal computer or Internet access do not exempt you from turning your assignments in on-time.
-* Please use my office hours (see location and hours above) should you need to meet with me about a question or any issue that we need to discuss in person.
-* _Even though most of our class assignments can be completed on a Mac, **there may be specific SIMnet assignments that require the Windows (PC) version of Office 2016**_.
-If you do not have Office 2016 (for Windows) at home, you may need to use the general-use PCs at any LSC campus.

 ## Student Learning Outcomes